-If something is between an occupant and an airbag, the airbag might not inflate properly or it might force the object into that person causing severe injury or even death.
+If something is between an occupant and an airbag, the bag might not inflate properly or it might force the object into that person causing severe injury or even death.
 The path of an inflating airbag must be kept clear.
 Do not put anything between an occupant and an airbag, and do not attach or put anything on the steering wheel hub or on or near any other airbag covering.
-Do not let seat covers block the inflation path of a side impact airbag.
+And, if your vehicle has roof-mounted side impact airbags, never secure anything to the roof of your vehicle by routing the rope or tiedown through any door or window opening.
+If you do, the path of an inflating side impact airbag will be blocked.
+The path of an inflating airbag must be kept clear.